RWS/ISHDeploy/Source/ISHDeploy.Documentation/Getting Started.md

 # Install the module

-The module is availabe on powershell galery [here](https://powershellgalery.com/packages/{ModuleName}/).
+The module is availabe on powershell gallery [here](https://powershellgallery.com/packages/{ModuleName}/).

 To install the module with administrative rights for all users execute
 ```powershell